idaholab/moose/framework/doc/content/syntax/HDGKernels/index.md

 the residuals for the primal and LM degrees of freedom respectively. `_primal_dof_indices` and `_lm_dof_indices` hold the primal and LM global degree of freedom numbers respectively for the current element.

+Note that local finite element assembly occurs twice within a single iteration of Newton's method.
+The first assembly occurs prior to the linear solve and adds into the global residual and Jacobian data structures which represent only the trace/Lagrange-multiplier degrees of freedom.
+The linear solve then occurs which computes the Newton update for the Lagrange multiplier degrees of freedom.
+This Lagrange multiplier increment is then used in the second assembly post-linear-solve to compute the primal variable solution increment.
+Because only the Lagrange multiplier variables and their degrees of freedom participate in the global solve, they are the only variables that live in the nonlinear system.
+The primal variables live in the auxiliary system.